 Horsetail, or Equisetum arvense, is an herb that has historically been used as a diuretic to make you urinate more frequently.
-Diuretics affect the kidneys, increasing the amount of water and salt that are released into the urine.
+Diuretics affect the kidneys, increasing the amount of water and salt released into the urine.
 For people with kidney problems, getting rid of unwanted fluid and salt can be an important part of treatment.
 Diuretics may also be helpful to people with edema, a condition in which the body holds onto fluid.

-Horsetail is a descendant of a much larger plant that grew three hundred million years ago.
+Horsetail is a descendant of a much larger plant that grew 3 hundred million years ago.
 Today, it grows in Europe, North America, and Canada.
-Its tube-like stems and scale-like leaves make it looks like a cross between a bamboo plant and a fern.
-Horsetail remedies are made using the leaves and stems are either made into a liquid extract or dried for purchase in tea or capsule form.
+Its tube-like stems and scale-like leaves make it look like a cross between a bamboo plant and a fern.
+Horsetail remedies are made using the leaves and stems.
+You can purchase horsetail as a liquid extract or in dried form in a tea or capsule.

 Horsetail is believed to contain chemicals that increase the amount of urine the body produces.
-While diuretic medications aren’t a mystery, scientists aren’t yet sure exactly how or why the herb works.
-There is also very little evidence to prove that the ancient remedy is effective.
-A recent study compared horsetail to a common diuretic, hydrochlorothiazide, and found the herb to be as effective as the medication.
-However, the study was very small.
+Researchers aren’t yet sure exactly how or why the herb may work.
+There is little solid evidence to prove that it is effective.
+A

-In addition to being helpful to bone health, silica gives horsetail a coarse texture that makes it useful for cleaning.
+Silica gives horsetail a coarse texture that also makes it useful for cleaning.
 For this reason, the herb is used in some beauty products such as facial cleansers and shampoos.

-Since there have been few studies on horsetail, there are no standardized doses yet.
-Supplements generally have recommended doses on the labels.
-Check with your doctor or pharmacist before you start using it.
+Since there have been few studies on horsetail, there is no standardized dosage.
+Supplements generally have recommended doses on the label.
+Check with your doctor or pharmacist before you start using horsetail.